-Rising out of silence, What’s In A Name unsilences the women throughout its pages.
-As everyone has something that they carry with them, some more than others, the theme of “every woman knows her own sorrows” is threaded throughout this narrative.
-From Toronto in 1802, when pots and kettles hung from the fireplace, to Toronto present-day, its avenues tree-lined, to the blue water, brilliant sky, and far-away green mountains in Jamaica, these milieus provide the innocuous backdrop for the novel’s compelling subject matter.
+What’s In A Name begins with a silence and gradually unsilence each of the women throughout its pages.
+As everyone has something that he or she carries with himself or herself, the theme of “every woman knows her own sorrows” is threaded throughout this narrative.
+From Toronto 1802, when pots and kettles hanging from pegs array the fireplace, to tree-lined avenues in present-day downtown Toronto, to the blue water, the brilliant sky, and the green mountains in Jamaica, these milieus provide the innocuous backdrop for the novel’s compelling subject matter.

 Read my blog titled "The New Version of What's In A Name," which features a new book cover and a preface, at gariemcintosh.org.

 What's In A Name